mdcao/japsa/docs/source/index.rst

 Welcome to Japsa's documentation!
 #################################

-Japsa (*JAva Package for Sequence Analysis*) is a free, open source package for analysis of biological sequences data, written in Java.
-It contains a wide range of analysis tools that biologists and bioinformaticians would routinely use but may not be available elsewhere.
+Japsa is a free, open source *JAva Package for Sequence Analysis*.
+It contains a range of analysis tools that biologists and bioinformaticians would routinely use but may not be available elsewhere.
 It also provides a Java library to be incorporated in other Java projects.

 The package aims to be lightweight (fast and memory efficient) and to use the least possible dependencies.
 Its tools have a consistent command line interface and support reading from/writing to streams whenever possible.

-Japsa's source code is licensed under the BSD license and is available on `GitHub <https://github.com/mdcao/japsa/>`_.
+Japsa and its source code is licensed under the BSD license and is available on `GitHub <https://github.com/mdcao/japsa/>`_.

 Contents: